Mentorship for New and Aspiring Principals

 CES brings principals together in a focused, high-impact learning experience led by experienced principals, providing a leadership framework, practical tools, real-world problem solving, and a trusted network of peers who understand the work.
 Participants leave inspired and equipped—with the clarity, confidence, and strategies needed to move from managing the role to truly leading their schools forward.

-Guided by experienced facilitators Albert Johnson-Mussad, Gwen Agna, and Mark Jackson, this school-year long experience weaves together community building, professional development, general support, and leadership-focused activities that unfold across the year.
+Guided by experienced facilitators Albert Johnson-Mussad, Gwen Agna, and Mark Jackson, this school-year long experience includes community building, professional development, general support, and leadership-focused activities that unfold across the year.
 Each element is designed to reflect the real work of school leadership while providing space to reflect, problem-solve, and grow alongside peers.

 Support, retain, and grow your principals